angeline-vidhula-js/sample-git/README.md

-This is just a sample testing of Sublime.
+This is just a sample testing of Git.

 This repo has no functionality - I will take it down after my demo.